-The University recorded a liability for accumulated vacation time in the amount of \$29.3 million at June 30, 2005 (\$27.2 million in 2004).
-The liability is calculated based upon employees' accrued vacation time as of the Statements of Net Assets date.
-The University also recorded a liability for the Early Retirement Incentive (ERI) program which was offered to regular full time employees who are eligible for the State Health Benefits Program and meet certain eligibility criteria based upon age and years of service.
-The amount recorded was \$0.1 million at June 30, 2005 (\$0.1 million in 2004).
-The liabilities above were recorded in accounts payable and accrued expenses in the accompanying Statements of Net Assets.
+The University recorded a liability for accumulated vacation time in the amount of \$32.3 million at June 30, 2006 (\$29.3 million in 2005).
+The liability is calculated based upon employees' accrued vacation time as of the Statements of Net Assets date and is recorded in accounts payable and accrued expenses in the accompanying Statements of Net Assets.

 Payments for accumulated sick leave balances are made to retiring employees upon regular retirement.
 The pay out to retirees for unused accumulated sick time is calculated at the lesser of 1⁄2 the value of earned time or \$15,000.
 Employees separating from the University service prior to retirement are not entitled to payments for accumulated sick leave balances.
-The University recorded a liability for accumulated sick leave balances in the amount of \$8.7 million at June 30, 2005 (\$6.3 million in 2004) which is included in accounts payable and accrued expenses in the accompanying Statements of Net Assets.
+The University recorded a liability for accumulated sick leave balances in the amount of \$8.8 million at June 30, 2006 (\$8.7 million in 2005) which is included in accounts payable and accrued expenses in the accompanying Statements of Net Assets.